 26 – Sugar Apple or Sweetsop

-Sugar apples are a unique looking and delicious tasting fruit, used for both its flavor and medicinal properties.
+Sugar apples are unique-looking and delicious-tasting fruits, used for both their flavor and medicinal properties.

 Popular in Malaysia and Vietnam, behind a sugar apple’s tough, scaled green-red rind is an utterly delicious segmented sweet and creamy pulp.